jspanjers/ruby-appraiser/README.md

  - authored - all uncommitted defects
  - staged - all staged defects
  - touched - all defects in files that have been touched
+ - last - all defects in last commit (working directory must be clean)

 Usage:
 ------